Titan0932/Multiproccessed-Print-server/readMe.md

-## Introduction and note!;
+## Introduction and note!

 The purpose of this project was to practice and use concurrency with multi-processing and multi-threading, and IPC.

 The design and architecture might be impractivally too complex and the server is not as centralized as it practically would be.
 But, this was intentionally complicated such that I could practice concurrency more!
 However, it does have a lot of potential as a lot of stuff can be still built on it!

 This project was made in 1.5 days.
 SO DISCLAIMER: it is not perfect in terms of code cleanliness and organization or super robust error handling (it does handle them though!).

 It also can print string of limited length only!
 More to come!!!

 -- This is a multi-proccessed and multi-threaded print server.